Skip to main content

 • Training goals and interests that are aligned with what we offer

-• A BA or BS degree in a relevant field; some coursework with statistics/research methods
+• A BA or BS degree in a relevant field; basic training in statistics and research methods

 What is required?
 What kinds of applicants are competitive?

-We take a holistic approach to reviewing applications, looking carefully at grades, coursework, letters of recommendation, the personal statement, GRE scores (if provided, per below) and other factors (such as past experience).
-For grades, we require a minimum GPA of 3.0; competitive applicants typically have overall GPAs of 3.5 or above.
-There is no specific coursework we look for, except for some basic training in statistics and research methods (e.g., Introduction to Statistics); rather, we are looking for a fit to our department, which is interdisciplinary.
-Although some of our applicants also have Master's level work, this is certainly not necessary.
-Given our interdisciplinary nature, A BA or BS degree in many different domains would be relevant (e.g., Psychology, Neuroscience, Health Promotion, Biology, Microbiology, Epidemiology, Biobehavioral Health, or others).
+We take a holistic approach to reviewing applications, meaning we consider grades, coursework, letters of recommendation, personal statements, GRE scores (if provided; they are optional) and other factors (e.g., relevant experience).
+We require a minimum GPA of 3.0 but competitive applicants typically have overall GPAs of 3.5 or higher.
+Due to the interdisciplinary nature of our program, we do not look for specific coursework other than some basic training in statistics and research methods.
+Some of our applicants have completed Master's level work but this is not required either.
+In the past, our students have come from a range of undergraduate programs, including but not limited to: Psychology, Neuroscience, Health Promotion, Biology, Microbiology, Epidemiology, Biobehavioral Health, Public Health, and more.

 **Additional information about the GRE: The GRE is now optional.
 Those who do not submit GRE scores will not be at a disadvantage for admissions.
-If GRE scores are provided, our admissions committee will take GRE scores into account as part of a full, holistic review process (recognizing that any one given indicator of success -- including grades -- can be of limited value).
+If GRE scores are provided, our admissions committee will take GRE scores into account as part of a holistic review process.

 Additional Penn State Requirements icon-olus-circle